The Galaxy: A pedestrian-based city (1968, 2003-5, 2015)

-Remind and insist to all units with premises in the City Area that there are not meant to be any cash transactions within the city area.
+Remind and insist on all units with premises in the City Area that there are not meant to be any cash transactions within the city area.

 This applies to both cafes/eateries and units selling products.

-If we would observe this it would considerably reduce the traffic generated by day visitors on two-wheelers or in cars going directly to showrooms or cafes within the city area.
+Discourage guided tours within the city area as they also contribute to increased traffic of day visitors.
+If we follow this guideline it would considerably reduce the traffic generated by day visitors on two-wheelers or in cars going directly to showrooms or cafes within the city area.

 Review and strengthen the checkpoint procedures for allowing day visitors vehicles into the City Area.
 At present Aurovilians insist on the checkpoint being opened if they are accompanying visitors: this is to be discontinued – surely it is up to Aurovilians to set a good example and follow the agreed format for day visitor groups.

 4. Inside Auroville City Area mobility for goods traffic